ECronin1973/programming-for-data-analytics/project/README.md

 - Particularly useful in flight/weather contexts where variables like temperature, humidity, and visibility interact in complex ways.

 #### CatBoost:
-- A gradient boosting algorithm optimized for handling categorical features and reducing overfitting.
+- A gradient boosting algorithm optimised for handling categorical features and reducing overfitting.
-- Excels in tabular datasets with mixed feature types, though in this project the dataset was mostly numerical.
+- Excels in tabular datasets with mixed feature types, though in this project, the dataset was mostly numerical.
 - Its inclusion ensured benchmarking against a state-of-the-art boosting approach widely used in predictive analytics.

-#### ✈️ Why These Models Are Useful for Flight/Weather Analysis
+#### Relevance of These Models for Flight and Weather Analysis
 Flight delays are influenced by multiple interacting factors: weather conditions, operational constraints, and airport congestion.
 - Linear Regression provides transparency and a baseline.
 - Random Forest captures nonlinear weather effects (e.g., humidity interacting with visibility).
 - CatBoost tests whether boosting methods can extract subtle signals from limited features.
-- Studies confirm that ensemble methods like Random Forest and CatBoost are widely applied in aviation delay prediction because they handle heterogeneous, imbalanced data and improve reliability. https://ceur-ws.org/Vol-4055/icaiw_waai_10.pdf
+- Studies confirm that ensemble methods such as Random Forest and CatBoost are widely applied in aviation delay prediction, as they effectively handle heterogeneous and imbalanced data while improving reliability. https://ceur-ws.org/Vol-4055/icaiw_waai_10.pdf

-#### 📊 What They Brought to the Project
+#### Model Contributions to the Project
 - **Linear Regression:** Showed negligible explanatory power (R² ≈ 0.002), confirming delays are not linearly driven by weather alone.
 - **Random Forest:** Consistently outperformed other models, with temperature and humidity emerging as dominant predictors.
 Tuned versions improved departure predictions (RMSE reduced to ~25 min).
 - **CatBoost:** Delivered weaker results than Random Forest, reflecting the dataset’s limited categorical features.
 Still valuable as a benchmark for boosting approaches.

-#### Consideration of Neural Networks
+#### Consideration of Neural Network Approaches
 Neural Networks were considered but ultimately not implemented due to:
-- Neural networks (e.g., TensorFlow/Keras models) could have been useful if your dataset were large, diverse, and contained complex nonlinear relationships.
-However, for structured tabular weather data with relatively few features, Random Forest often outperforms neural networks because it is more robust, easier to tune, and interpretable.
+- Neural networks (e.g., TensorFlow or Keras models) may be advantageous for large, diverse datasets with complex nonlinear relationships.
+However, for structured tabular weather data with relatively few features, Random Forest typically outperforms neural networks due to greater robustness, ease of tuning, and interpretability.
 - [Random Forest significantly outperforms neural net for my regression task - Reddit](https://www.reddit.com/r/learnmachinelearning/comments/umvcne/random_forest_significantly_outperforms_neural/)

-#### ✅ Results Summary
+#### Results Summary
 Models were benchmarked using R² and RMSE for both arrivals and departures.

 | Model | Arrivals R² | Arrivals RMSE | Departures R² | Departures RMSE | Notes |